-Source: 1995 Comprehensive Plan, City of Powell, December 1995
+Source: 1995 Comprehensive Plan, City of Powell, December 1995 housing as a means to support downtown business.
 The plan recommends streetscape enhancements, and street extensions to create an interconnected grid at a pedestrian-oriented village scale, with buildings fronting streets and shared parking behind.
 The potential for a left turn lane at Olentangy Street and Liberty Street is considered, with further analysis recommended to fully understand the impacts such a project would have on the character of downtown Powell.